ericbreh/ericbreh/README.md

 # Hi, I'm Eric 👋

-I'm a Computer Engineering student at UC Santa Cruz, graduating in June 2025.
+I'm a Computer Engineering student at UC Santa Cruz.
 Here are a few of my projects:

 ---